kisalnelaka/mouse_wiggler/README.md

 A simple Python script that keeps your computer active by automatically moving the mouse cursor in a small square pattern.

+There are three versions available:
+1. `wiggler.py` - Regular version using PyAutoGUI
+2. `wiggler_standalone.py` - Standalone version using only Python standard library (Windows only)
+3. `wiggler_gui.py` - GUI version with system tray icon and pause functionality (Windows only)

 ## Features

 - Moves the mouse cursor in a small square pattern every 30 seconds